 BI Engine offers up to 1 GB of free capacity to Data Studio users.

 BigQuery is a paid product and you will incur BigQuery usage costs when accessing BigQuery through Data Studio.
 Data Studio will issue queries to BigQuery during report editing, report caching, and occasionally during report viewing.

 BigQuery supports querying across multiple tables, where each table has a single day of data.
 The tables have the format of YYYYMMDD.
 When Data Studio encounters a table that has the format of YYYYMMDD, the table will be marked as a multi-day table and only the name prefix_YYYYMMDD will be displayed in the table select.

 When a chart is created to visualize this table, Data Studio will automatically create a default date range of the last 28 days, and properly query the last 28 tables.
 You can configure this setting by editing the report, selecting the chart, then adjust the Date Range properties in the chart's DATA tab.

-To speed up the user experience, Data Studio Reports will try to asynchronously fetch data from BigQuery every 12 hours by default.
-Each of these fetches can incur BigQuery costs.
+To speed up the user experience, Data Studio reports will try to fetch data from the cache.
+The BigQuery cache expires every 12 hours by default.
+Refreshing the cache can incur BigQuery costs.

 Caching and Report Viewing

 Once the data is cached, when a report is viewed, Data Studio will try to access the data from cache, and therefore minimize BigQuery costs.

 Caching is a best effort feature and might not always be possible depending on query response size.

 You can view all the BigQuery SQL Data Studio generates from within the BigQuery Query History user interface.